xrettle/WFGY/ProblemMap/Atlas/Fixes/auto-repair/wfgy-3-0-deeper-continuation-quickstart-v1.md

 ---

-## 4. When not to escalate yet
+## 5. When not to escalate yet

 Do **not** jump into WFGY 3.0 too early.

-Stay at the Atlas / Auto Repair layer first when:
+Stay at the Atlas and Auto Repair layer first when:

 - the case is still not cleanly routed
 - a simple F1 repair is still likely enough